matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 Parallelized Experience Collectionmention that this optimization is very feasible to implement on lumi suitable for LUMI  with possibilities of multithreading on cpu or gpus  and even for multiple nodes simulation when in need to simulate more than few qubits. [text bf this]

 In practice, achieving state-of-the-art performance in ML requires a careful orchestration of many methods along with extensive experimentation on hyperparameter tuning and often code profiling.
 Testing and comparing these enhancements will bring us closer to fully automated, high-performance quantum circuit design.
 -->

-## Experiments on LUMI
+## Experimental Setup
-In this experiment, we conduct a series of trials using three distinct toy datasets.
-Each dataset is stratifyly splited into train/test parts with ratio 60/40.
-Test dataset is keep away and only train part is fetch into simulation.
-Train part is further split the same way into training/validation set, where training part is used for circuit parameters optimization and validation to estimate accuracy of circuit determining scalar reward passed to agent.
+In this experiment, we conducted many trials using three distinct toy datasets.
+Each dataset is split into train/test parts.
+Test dataset is held out and only training part is fed into simulation.
+Train part is further split into training/validation set.
+The training part is used for circuit parameters optimization, while validation to estimate accuracy of circuit determining scalar reward passed to agent.
+Due to high simulation cost, we subsample the training and validation sets at each step.
+Despite this may reduce accuracy or performance efficiently-driven solutions are important aspect, if subset is *sufficiently big* it hopefully represent, whole set *sufficiently good*.
-Our dataset used were:  *Iris* (150 samples, 4 features), *Wine* (178 samples, 13 features) and *Breast Cancer* (569 samples, 30 features).
+The datasets used were:  *Iris* (150 samples, 4 features), *Wine* (178 samples, 13 features) and *Breast Cancer* (569 samples, 30 features).

-In each episode, the environment resets the quantum circuit to the empty state, then for up to \$n\$ gates sequentially: (a) the agent selects an action, (b) we append the corresponding gate, (c) perform one epoch of gradient-based parameter tuning, and (d) measure validation accuracy to produce a scalar reward.&#x20;
-&#x20;
+At the beginning of each episode, the environment resets itself to state representing empty circuit.
+With each step PQC grows one gate at a time up to maximum length $n$ -> 10/15.

+1. **Select** an action from action set - based on best estimated Q-value.
+2. **Add** the corresponding gate to the circuit.
+3. **Optimize** parameters using a few gradient-descent steps.
+4. **Measure** validation accuracy to obtain the scalar reward.

-Our parameterized quantum circuits grow one gate at a time, with each **action** in the agent’s action space corresponding to adding:
+Each **action** in the agent’s action space corresponding to adding either:

-1. A **single-qubit Phased-RX** gate on one of the five HelmiQ5 qubits
+1. A **single-qubit Phased-RX** gate carrying one feature input and one trainable parameter.
-2. A **two-qubit CZ** gate on one of 4 places
+2. A **two-qubit CZ** gate which does not take any parameters.

-Phased-RX gate carries two unnkown parameters, one feature and one trainable parameter, which is optimized by a **single gradient descent step** (using PennyLane’s gradient API) before computing the circuit’s validation accuracy as the reward.

-Training proceeds in three sequential phases which we chose to be around the same number of epoches.
+To involve exploration, training proceeds in three consecutive phases.

-- **Random benchmark**: for a fixed number of episodes, the agent picks every gate uniformly at random, building circuits up to the maximum length.
-All resulting transitions populate the initial replay buffer.
+- **Random benchmark**: for a fixed number of episodes, the agent picks every action uniformly at random.
+All resulting transitions populate the initial replay buffer and serve as comparison baseline.

 - **ε-Greedy learning:** we anneal ε linearly from 1.0 to 0.01, mixing exploration (random actions) with exploitation (choosing the highest-Q action) and updating the Deep Q-Network online after each episode (sampling from experience buffer).

-- **Deterministic phase:**  the trained policy deterministically grows circuits (while still trying to learn); we record the final validation accuracy along with circuits from whole training and save rewards obtained by agent through whole training.
+- **Deterministic phase:**  the trained policy deterministically grows circuits (while still trying to learn); we record the final validation accuracy along with circuits from whole training and save rewards obtained by agent.

-After whole training we take the best circuit architecture, than train it again on whole training dataset against test part separated at the start.
+Best circuit architecture is trained on dataset against test part separated at the start.

 ## Results

-Below we demonstrate some examples of circuit layouts that achieve good scores on previously separated test part (40% data), followed by training curves, and trace of architectures search.
+Below we demonstrate some examples of circuit layouts, scores achieved on previously separated test part (40% data), followed by training curves, and trace of rewards obtained by the agent.
-A full RL reward trace is tucked into an appendix for readers interested in the agent’s learning behaviour.

-### 1&nbsp;·&nbsp;Datasets and achived final test accuracy
+### 1&nbsp;·&nbsp;Datasets and achieved final test accuracy

 | Dataset        | #Samples | #Features | #Classes | Test Accuracy  |
 |----------------|---------:|----------:|---------:|--------------:|